 Pheromones in the Animal World

-Some animals produce pheromones in specialized glands located in the genital and anal areas of their bodies and in the sebaceous glands of their skin.
-Throughout history, the odiferous substances secreted by these glands in the musk deer, civet cat, beaver, and muskrat have been sought after and used in perfumes (the evolution of perfume is discussed in chapter 7).
+Some animals produce pheromones in specialized glands located in the genital and anal areas of their bodies.
+And some produce them in the sebaceous glands of their skin.
+Throughout history, the odiferous substances secreted by these glands in the musk deer, civet cat, beaver, and muskrat have been sought after and used in perfumes.
 In some species of insects, specialized “message” glands exist solely to produce pheromones.
-For example, the male cockroach has a gland on its abdomen that secretes a pheromone designed to incite mating behavior in the opposite sex.
+For example, the male cockroach has a gland on its abdomen that secretes a pheromone designed to incite mating behavior.How They Work in Animals

 Like humans, other mammals and reptiles possess a vomeronasal organ that processes pheromone signals.
 The location of y the VNO varies among species, but most often it is near the oral or nasal cavity.
-(Most insects carry their pheromone receptors on the delicate branches of their antennae.)
-Mammals, amphibians and reptiles all possess olfactory and accessory olfactory systems}.
+Most insects carry their pheromone receptors on the delicate branches of their antennae.
+Mammals, amphibians, and reptiles all possess olfactory and accessory olfactory systems.
+Learn more about the pheromones and the vomeronasal organ (VNO).Pheromones in Pigs

 Source: Free Articles from ArticlesFactory.com